LieniieD/Network_poject_Goods_Pro/README.md

 # Branch Office Network

 ## 📖 Project Description
-This project focuses on designing, implementing, and enhancing the **Proximus** branch office network infrastructure.
+This project focuses on designing, implementing, and enhancing the branch office network infrastructure.
 Using **Cisco** technologies, we aim to build a **stable, secure, and efficient** network.

 ⚠️ **This project is ongoing!**
 Configurations are still being fine-tuned, and we are planning **future scalability and enhancements** to optimize network performance and security.